 What does it mean if I suffer back pain while riding?

 With 4 out of every 5 people suffering from some sort of back pain during their life it’s very common and doesn’t necessarily mean that anything is wrong so don’t worry straight away.
-There can many reasons why your back is painful when you ride and the good news is that more often than not your back will get better in time.
+There can be many reasons why your back is painful when you ride but the good news is that more often than not your back will get better in time.

 If you’re new to horse riding or have been out of the saddle for a prolonged period of time then your muscles won’t be strong enough or developed enough to be able to support you fully.
 This is perfectly normal and unfortunately one of those things that people don’t tell you about before you learn to ride.
 If this is the case with you then don’t worry, your muscles will improve with time but you can also do simple exercises to help strengthen those muscles more quickly.

 If you’re an experienced rider and have just recently taken up a new discipline that it’s more than likely that the same thing is going to apply as if you are a new rider, after all, you might not be a completely new rider but every discipline uses a different set of muscles and muscles groups and your’s won’t be used to that way of riding just yet.